oluwagreat/oluwagreat/README.md

 📫 You can reach me on oluwatobiloba1@gmail.com

-⚡ Fun fact: I love football and enjoy Sci-fi movies
+⚡ Fun fact: I love football and I enjoy Sci-fi movies